-The game Pokemon GO has been all the rage the past couple of weeks.
-I downloaded the app right away and have been able to play it a bit, but not much.
-I walk 5 times a day - twice a day each with Kit and Fen independently, and once a day with both of them together (my fiance helps during our daily 'pack walks').
-With all that walking, you'd think I'd be swimming in Pokemon!
-Alas, that isn't the case.
-Quite awhile ago now I decided to make it a rule not to use my phone while I'm walking my dogs, unless I need it in an emergency.
-Catching Pokemon, no matter how rare they might be, is not an emergency.
+Thanks to my two dogs, Kitsune the papillon and Fenrir the Alaskan Klee Kai, I spend quite a bit of time walking!
+We walk at least 5 times a day!
+Twice a day each with Kit and Fen independently, and once a day with both of them together.
+With all that time spent walking, you’d think I’d be able to multitask.
+Maybe get some necessary phone calls out of the way?
+Alas, that isn’t the case.
+Quite a while ago now I decided to make it a rule not to use my phone while I’m walking my dogs unless I need it in an emergency.

-Neither is texting, or catching up on the latest gossip.
 I normally have my cell phone on me while I walk my dogs, but I make a point not to use it.
 The only exception I allow myself, other than in the case of an emergency, is using the camera on my phone.
+Hey, nobody is perfect.
+My dogs are really cute, sometimes I just can’t resist taking photos of them!

 At the end of the day the most important thing is that dogs are getting walked!
 Walking your dogs, even if you have a yard for them to play in, can be beneficial in so many ways.
 Not the least of which being that, for many dogs, walking with the people they love is the highlight of their day.